DominikGorecki/vulcanlab/documentation/ai_context/dot_claude/commands/spec.md

 - Note what you found; if ambiguous, include it as an assumption to confirm in questions.

 ## Step 2: Ask clarifying questions (must ask, then wait)
-Ask up to 10 questions total.
-Use multiple-choice options plus a short freeform field.
-Make the questions specific to the input.
+### Question count rule (critical)
+Ask ONLY questions that are necessary to produce a correct, ticketable spec.
+- Do NOT ask questions for choices that are obvious or already specified in the prompt/input file.
+- Do NOT ask "preference" questions unless the answer materially changes scope, contracts, or acceptance criteria.
+- If the input is detailed and unambiguous, you may ask as few as 0 to 3 questions.
+- Maximum is 10 questions total.

-Your questions MUST cover, when relevant:
+Your questions MUST cover the following topics ONLY if they are unclear or missing and relevant:
 - Problem and user impact
-- Goals vs non-goals (strict non-goals required)
+- Goals vs non-goals (strict non-goals required if there is meaningful scope)
 - Scope boundaries (what is explicitly out)
 - Interfaces/APIs/contracts (if any)
 - Data model/storage (if any)